 Apart from construction and design work, Sof loves music, art, books, films, food, nature, and their friends.

-Maymoona Gaid Administrative Assistant
+Maymoona Gaid Operations coordinator

 Maymoona Gaid is a Yemeni and Fijian artist living and creating on the unceded territories of the xwməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations, colonially known as Vancouver, BC.